 Mr Praveen Kadle is a Director of the Company since May 2024.
-He is the Managing Director of Prachetas Capital Pvt Ltd and a Non-executive Director of Tata International Ltd. He has held various senior positions in Tata Group and has served as the Founding Managing Director of Tata Capital Ltd for almost a decade and as an Executive Director (Corporate Affairs) and Chief Financial Officer of Tata Motors Ltd.
+He is the Managing Director of Prachetas Capital Pvt Ltd and a Non-executive Director of Tata International Ltd. He has held various senior positions in Tata Group.

-Mr Kadle holds a degree in Commerce from the University of Mumbai.
+Mr Kadle holds a graduate degree in Commerce from the University of Mumbai.
 He is a Member of the Institute of Chartered Accountants of India, the Institute of Cost and Management Accountants of India and the Institute of Company Secretaries of India.